 - 4.1.1.
-All applications for Australia Awards are considered on merit and in competition, providing equal opportunity to all applicants. - 4.1.2.
-Program Areas manage the selection process in each country/region and the selection process is detailed in the relevant Country or Region Profile.
-The selection process must include an interview of short-listed candidates and may include other activities such as group participation sessions to assess the suitability of applicants. - 4.1.3.
-Selection of applicants will take into account the applicant's professional and personal qualities, academic competence and, most importantly, their potential to impact on development challenges in their home country.
-Each country or region may have additional selection criteria, which can be accessed in the relevant Country or Region Profile (http://dfat.gov.au/people-to-people/australia-awards/pages/participating-countries.aspx). - 4.1.4.
+All applications for Australia Awards are considered on merit providing equal opportunity to all applicants. - 4.1.2.
+Program Areas manage the selection process in each country/region and the selection process is detailed in the relevant Country or Region Profile. - 4.1.3.
+The selection committee must be chaired by a senior DFAT officer (First Secretary level or above).
+The selection process must include an interview of short-listed candidates (approved by a senior DFAT officer at First Secretary level or above) and may include other activities such as group participation sessions to assess the suitability of applicants. - 4.1.4.
+Selection of applicants will consider the applicant's professional and personal qualities, academic competence and, most importantly, their potential to impact on development challenges in their home country.
+Each country or region may have additional selection criteria, which can be accessed in the relevant Country or Region Profile (http://dfat.gov.au/people-to-people/australia-awards/pages/participating-countries.aspx). - 4.1.5.
 The table below is a guide for applicants to understand how Program Areas might score an applicant.

-Outstanding: ≥90% Outstanding application with a study program that has been very well developed in relation to its contribution to building leadership in support of home country's development; an outstanding candidate with strong academic capacity and demonstrated leadership capacities in strategic and inspirational thinking and practice, who is very likely to make a significant impact in their field of practice in home country and internationally.
-Very good: 80% ≤ 89% High quality application with a study program that has been well considered for its contributions to building leadership in support of home country's development; a highly capable candidate who has demonstrated promising leadership capacities in strategic and inspirational thinking and practice, who is likely to make a significant impact in their field of activity.
-Good: 70% ≤ 79% Worthy application with a relevant study program; a capable candidate who has demonstrated some promising leadership characteristics and is likely to complete the study program and make a sound contribution to their field of activity.
-Satisfactory: 60% ≤ 69% An adequate application with a relevant study program; a candidate that has demonstrated some initial leadership characteristics and is reasonably likely to complete the study program and make a contribution to their field of activity.
-Limited: <60% An application that has not been well thought through and has a high element of risk in relation to successful completion of the study program; a candidate with limited potential to contribute as a leader in their field of activity.
+Outstanding: greater than or equal to 90% Outstanding application with a study program that has been very well developed in relation to its contribution to building leadership in support of home country's development; an outstanding candidate with strong academic capacity and demonstrated leadership capacities in strategic and inspirational thinking and practice, who is very likely to make a significant impact in their field of practice in home country and internationally.
+Very good: greater than or equal to 80% and less than or equal to 89% High quality application with a study program that has been well considered for its contributions to building leadership in support of home country's development; a highly capable candidate who has demonstrated promising leadership capacities in strategic and inspirational thinking and practice, who is likely to make a significant impact in their field of activity.

+Good: Worthy application with a relevant study program; a greater than or capable candidate who has demonstrated some equal to 70% and promising leadership characteristics and is likely to less than or equal complete the study program and make a sound to 79%% contribution to their field of activity.
+Satisfactory: An adequate application with a relevant study program; greater than or a candidate that has demonstrated some initial equal to 60% and leadership characteristics and is reasonably likely to less than or equal complete the study program and contribute to their field to 69% of activity.
+Limited: An application that has not been well thought through less than 60% and has a high element of risk in relation to successful completion of the study program; a candidate with limited potential to contribute as a leader in their field of activity.

-4.1.5.
-Program Areas are responsible for selecting and awarding scholarships to the most suitable applicants.
+4.1.6. {P} Program Areas are responsible for selecting and awarding scholarships to the most suitable applicants.
 These are applicants who match the desired profile, who demonstrate a strong likelihood of succeeding in their studies and who will be able to contribute to development in areas being targeted by the development strategy.
 Applicants who demonstrate a significant ability to develop networks while in Australia and promote Australia in their home country on completion of their studies will be favourably considered.
+Further guidance on the undertaking of a selection process is available in the 'Australia Awards Scholarships Selections - Good Practice Note' available in OASIS.